johnhyde/island/X4 beseech detective.md

 "I thought you'd never ask!" said the martini killer, excitedly.
 He began:

 "You see, Reginald Digsxby never killed Martin Eeny.
 I did!
 Or perhaps we both did.
 I happened to be standing right next to Martin Eeny as the glass hurtled down at him.
-I then effortlessly caught the glass and, taking this as a sign from heaven that [@ %% I need to figure out if he was also trying to kill Reginald] I began my rampage of death through the flying island."
+I then effortlessly caught the glass and, taking this as a sign from heaven that [@ %% I need to figure out if he was also trying to kill Reginald.
+Possibly he should say "yeah I have always been planning to betray reginald" and reginald can go "I knew it!".
+Maybe he can be their piano tuner or something.]
+I began my rampage of death through the flying island."

 "It sure seems like a coincidence that you were standing right next to Martin Eeny at that very moment."